MAD-I-T/magento-actions/README.md

 Make sure the repository does not contain the magento directory at the root.
 You will also need to specify the version.
 Supported versions 2.2.X, 2.3.X and 2.4.X Or you can simply clone or fork this [repository](https://github.com/seyuf/magento-create-project) and use it as a template.
+The use of **actions/checkout@v2** is mandatory as v1 is not able to push the src to the repo.

 ```
 name: m2-install-actions